wp-plugins/woocommerce-nl-alternative/readme.txt

 You should not activate it at the same time as the WooCommerce (nl) plugin.

+== Frequently Asked Questions ==

+= Why are my Checkout and Shop pages not translated? =

+When this plugin is activated upon installation of WooCommerce, it will make these pages with Dutch names.
+If you activated and did setup WooCommerce, without this translation activated, you will have to rename the title of those pages yourself manually.

 == Changelog ==

 = 1.4.1 =